 - Lower back tenderness when touched

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a spine specialist or a surgeon who specializes in bone problems.

-Imaging tests may be necessary to see internal structures.
-These tests may include:
+Imaging tests evaluate your bones and other structures.
+These may include:

 In general, treatment depends on the cause and severity.

 Treatment options for a sacral stress fracture include: